minkere-kor/lab2-git-markdown/readme.md

   4.4.3](https://faculty.washington.edu/otoomet/info201-book/git-basics.html#git-basics-working-adding)).
   Show your command (as a
   code block).

+  git add books.md
+  git add readme.md

 7. Was your add successful?
 Check status again!
 Explain what do you see.

+   I see the new file books.md and the modified file readme.md stated to be changes that will be committed as well as being colored in green font.

 8. Now **commit** your changes (see [course book 4.4.4](https://faculty.washington.edu/otoomet/info201-book/git-basics.html#git-basics-working-committing)).
    Put your command underneath in a code block.

+   git commit -m "Modified readme.md.
+Added books.md and listed 3 favorite books."

 9. Was your commit successful?
 How can you check it?
 Show your command(s) as a code block and explain what you see!